tonyelhabr/bdb2021/README.md

 [t-tests](https://en.wikipedia.org/wiki/Student%27s_t-test), i.e. a
 [Frequentist
 approach](https://en.wikipedia.org/wiki/Frequentist_inference).

-Likewise, when investigating the role the targeted defender in pick plays, I find that the causal and machine learning approaches agree with one another, but disagree with the un-adjusted Frequentist implication that there is a significant difference between a strict, man-to-man coverage and other coverages in reducing play success.
+Likewise, when investigating the role the targeted defender in pick plays, I find that the causal and machine learning approaches agree with one another, but disagree with the un-adjusted Frequentist implication.
+The causal and machine learning approaches indicate that there may be a significant relationship between EPA and the type of coverage on the targeted receiver given that the pass is completed, but otherwise suggest that the type of coverage doesn’t have a significant relationship with EPA.
+On the other hand, the Frequentist approach more generally implies that EPA is significantly different depending on the coverage played on the targeted receiver.

 ## Motivation